-For some people with a gastrointestinal stromal tumor (GIST), treatment may remove or destroy the cancer.
+For some people with a gastrointestinal stromal tumor (GIST), treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it’s called a recurrence.)
-This is a very common concern for people who have had cancer.
+This is a very common concern if you've had cancer.

-For other people, the GIST may never go away completely.
-These people may get regular treatments with targeted therapy or other therapies to help keep the cancer in check.
-Learning to live with cancer as more of a chronic disease can be difficult and very stressful.
+For some people, the GIST may never go away completely.
+These people may get regular treatments with targeted therapy drugs or other therapies to help keep the cancer in check and to help relieve symptoms.
+Learning to live with cancer that doesn't go away can be difficult and very stressful.
 It has its own type of uncertainty.
-See When Cancer Doesn’t Go Away for more about this.